 2 onions, chopped fine

-2 fresh green chiles, such as Serrano, minced
+2 fresh green chillies, such as Serrano, minced

 3 cloves garlic, minced